BIO165/BIO165/source/index.rst

    projects

 .. note::
-	To make this site a useful resource, we happily consider suggestions to link further materials.
+	To make this site a useful resource, we are happy to consider suggestions to link further materials.